thingsboard/thingsboard.github.io/docs/user-guide/ui/aliases.md

         title: 'In the "Tables" widgets bundle select the "Entities table" widget.
 Navigate to the "Entity alias" tab.
 Specify the "Entity list" alias in the "Entity alias" field and "temperature" data key in the "Columns" section.
 Click "Add";'
     1:
         image: /images/user-guide/ui/alias/entity-list-3-ce.png
-        title: 'The Entities table widget with the alias that displays a list of several devices, which in this case are Compressor BC-10, Compressor QA-32, and Thermometer A1 has been added.'
+        title: 'The Entities table widget with the alias that displays a list of several devices, which in this case are Thermometer A1, Thermometer A2, and Thermometer A3 has been added.'

 entity-name-1: